 An auger rotates at a differential speed inside the bowl.
 It pushes the solids towards the solids' discharge end.
 The lighter solvent stays above the separated biomass.
 This liquid phase flows towards the liquid end.
-The solvent then comes out the other end of the centrifuge.
+The solvent then comes out of the other end of the centrifuge.

 A ‘Basket type’ or 'Washing Machine' type hemp biomass separator outlined above is sufficient for small-scale (< 1000 Lbs/Day) producers.
 This is due to the following advantages of this technology:

 However, when production volumes are higher, the disadvantages of the ‘basket centrifuge’ become evident.
 Some of the inherent drawbacks are listed below.